 The National Galleries of Scotland and National Library of Scotland are in the process of cataloguing the 14,000-strong MacKinnon Collection of photographs.
 Jointly acquired by the organisations in 2018, the collection - also known as Scotland's Photos - provides a snapshot of life in Scotland between 1840 and 1940.

-Your diverse knowledge, expertise, insight and interest will help us document the MacKinnon Collection with the goal of providing greater access to this remarkable photographic resource.
+We are delighted by the response we received and your diverse knowledge, expertise, insight and interest is helping us document the MacKinnon Collection with the goal of providing greater access to this remarkable photographic resource.
+Scroll down to take a look at the images below.
 Do you recognise anything or anyone?
 Please email: [email protected]

 There are a great number of photographs of the capital held within the MacKinnon Collection.
 We can't wait until you can browse these online.
 Until then, here is a selection, taken between around 1860 - 1910.
 Recognise a person or landmark?
 Please email us: [email protected]

 We are excited to share these images of late nineteenth century Oban as part of our ongoing exploration of the 14,000-strong MacKinnon Collection of photographs.
 Please share your observations with us by email: [email protected]

 We're thrilled to be able to share these images of Stornoway from the MacKinnon Collection.
 As the documentation process continues, we hope to be able to share more with you.
 For now, if you recognise a person or landmark, please email us: [email protected]